Amigo Travel Guitar Retires: A New Life on the Wall

 When I was able to tune it on the first 3 frets it was a disaster on the 5-7 frets and vice versa.

-And what was surprising the 12th fret harmonics were matching the 12 fret tone!
+And what was surprising the 12th fret harmonics matched the 12-fret tone!

 So after several desperate attempts to fix it I finally had to give up.

-At least it looks nice on the wall.
+At least the Amigo Travel Guitar looks nice on the wall.

 So here’s the resume of this story:

-Be extremely careful while buying unknown brands on the eBay!
+Be extremely careful while buying unknown brands on eBay!

-Because technically this travel guitar was not damaged and fairly cheap (under $100), so I had not enough arguments to return it.
+Because technically this travel guitar was not damaged and was fairly cheap (under $100), so I did not have enough arguments to return it.

-On the other hand you know what to expect when you buy on the eBay the well known brand.
-From this point you are more protected.
+On the other hand, you know what to expect when you buy on eBay a well-known brand.
+From this point, you are more protected.

-For example, my first purchase on the eBay was Regal RD40 resonator guitar.
+For example, my first purchase on eBay was a Regal RD40 resonator guitar.
 And I’m still loving it very much.

-It is relatively cheap but very well done and sweet sounding instrument.
+It is a relatively cheap but very well-done and sweet-sounding instrument.

 Similar Posts